 If you are a professional electrician or electrical engineer then you must know that resistance can,t be measured on live circuits.
 The reason behind it is multimeter’s functionality to find resistance.
 Multimeters apply a known voltage to circuit to find the possible current and resistance of that circuit.
 In presence of an external voltage multimeter is unable to give accurate results.

 So the first step is to power off all types of supplies to that circuit, unplug batteries.
 We recommend disconnecting the capacitor also If the circuit has any.
 Now you can check resistance between any two selected points of the circuit.

 How to Read Ohms on a Digital Multimeter

 General home use Manual range digital multimeters have separate ranges for various resistance measurements.
 It can be like 20 ohms, 200 ohms, 20 kilo ohms , 2 mega ohm and so on.
 Now if the selector switch is at 200 ohm range or resistance and you are getting reading 87 on meter that’s 87 ohm.

 Similarly, if the range is set on 20 k ohm results show that resistance magnitude is 0.86 or 0.90 that means resistance is 860 or 900 ohms.
 Because now the range is in kilo ohm and we have to multiply result to 1000.

 If the multimeter is displaying 1 or OL (over limit) that indicates resistance is higher in magnitude and you have to increase range to 200k or more now.

-If the result you get is 0.00 or nearly to zero then you have to lower the resistance range because it indicates that resistance value is much lower then selected range.
-Decreasing range to 2k or 200 ohm can bring right result in this case.
+If the result you get is 0.00 or nearly to zero then you have to lower the resistance range because it indicates that the resistance value is much lower then selected range.
+Decreasing range to 2k or 200 ohm can bring the right result in this case.